Model-agnostic Selective Labeling with Provable Statistical Guarantees: Experiments

 \paragraph{Models.} We conduct extensive experiments on various open-sourced AI models.
-For image classification, we utilize three well-established deep image classifiers: ResNet-34 \citep{he2015deepresiduallearningimage}, DenseNet-161 \citep{huang2018denselyconnectedconvolutionalnetworks}, and ResNext50 \citep{xie2017aggregatedresidualtransformationsdeep}.
-Additionally, we employ the Vision-Language Model CLIP \citep{radford2021learningtransferablevisualmodels}, which is based on a Vision Transformer architecture (ViT-B/32) \citep{dosovitskiy2021imageworth16x16words}.
-The above classifiers are provided by TorchVision \citep{paszke2019pytorchimperativestylehighperformance}.
-For text labeling, we employ three LLMs: Llama-3.1-8B-Instruct \citep{grattafiori2024llama3herdmodels}, Qwen3-32B, Qwen2.5-72B-Instruct \citep{qwen2025qwen25technicalreport}.
-For LLM QA tasks, we employ five LLMs: Qwen3-8B \citep{yang2025qwen3technicalreport}, Qwen3-14B, Qwen3-32B, Llama-3.1-8B-Instruct, and Llama-3.1-70B-Instruct.
-The above LLMs are provided by Hugging Face.
+For image labeling, we use ResNet-34 \citep{he2015deepresiduallearningimage}, DenseNet-161 \citep{huang2018denselyconnectedconvolutionalnetworks}, and a Vision-Language Model CLIP \citep{radford2021learningtransferablevisualmodels}, which is based on a pre-trained ViT-B/32 \citep{dosovitskiy2021imageworth16x16words}.
+For LLM QA tasks, we employ Llama-3.1-8B-Instruct \citep{dubey2024llama}, Qwen3-32B \citep{yang2025qwen3technicalreport}, and Llama-3.1-70B-Instruct.
+For LLM open-ended generation tasks, we use Qwen3-4B-Instruct-2507, Qwen3-4B-Thinking-2507, and DeepSeek-R1-Distill-Qwen-32B \citep{guo2025deepseek}.
+The specific sampling temperature and other hyperparameters for LLMs are detailed in Appendix \ref{section:moreimplementation}.
+While the theoretical guarantee of Conformal Labeling is model-agnostic, we show in Appendix~\ref{subsec:model_accuracy} that higher AI model accuracy leads to a larger selection size.

+\paragraph{Uncertainty Scores.} For the image labeling task, we use the MSP.
+For the LLM QA task, we also adopt MSP, where the estimated probability of each option is obtained by applying a softmax over the logits corresponding to the option tokens.
+For the LLM open-ended generation task, we adopt two complementary score functions that serve as analogues of MSP: a logits-based score for the white-box case and a verbalized score for the black-box case.
+We provide details for these score functions in Appendix \ref{sec:oe_score}.

-\paragraph{Baselines and evaluation metrics.} We evaluate Conformal Labeling with two baseline methods: using AI models to label test instances with uncertainty scores $\mathcal{S}_{n+j} \leq 0.1$, and applying AI predictions to the entire test dataset.
+\paragraph{Baselines and evaluation metrics.} We evaluate Conformal Labeling against four baseline methods: (1) an FDR-search heuristic baseline; (2) selection with guaranteed risk control (SGR) \citep{geifman2017selective}; (3) labeling test instances with AI models when the uncertainty score satisfies $\mathcal{S}_{n+j} \leq \alpha$; and (4) applying AI predictions to the entire test dataset.
+We provide a detailed introduction to these baseline methods in Appendix \ref{sec:baselines}.
 We compare Conformal Labeling's selection procedure against BH \citep{benjamini1995controlling}, Storey-BH \citep{storey2002direct}, and Quantile-BH procedures \citep{benjamini2006adaptive}.
-We evaluate the performance of our method and baseline using the following metrics: (1) FDR, the expected proportion of incorrect labels in the selected set $\mathcal{R}$; (2) Power, the proportion of correctly labeled instances selected; (3) AI-labeled ratio, the number of data labeled by the AI models divided by the combined size of the calibration and test datasets.
+We evaluate the performance of selective labeling using the following metrics: (1) FDR; (2) Power; (3) AI-labeled ratio, the proportion of data in the test dataset that is labeled by AI models.